curl/everything-curl/libcurl/url/redirect.md

 # Redirect to a relative URL

-When the handle already has parsed a URL, setting a second relative URL will make it "redirect" to adapt to it.
+When the handle already has parsed a URL, setting a second relative URL makes it "redirect" to adapt to it.

 Example, first set the original URL then set the one we "redirect" to: